Universal Weak Variable-Length Source Coding on Countable Infinite Alphabets: Almost Lossless Source Coding

-As it was expected, Shannon entropy characterizes the minimum achievable rate for the almost lossless source coding problem formulated in Definition~\ref{theorem_entropy}.
-In order to prove this result, we adopt a result from Ho {\em et al.} \cite{ho_2010} that provides a closed-form expression for the rate-distortion function $R_\mu(d)$ of $\mu$ on countable alphabets, through a tight upper bound on the conditional entropy for a given minimal error probability \cite[Theorem 1]{ho_2010}.
-From this characterization, we show that $\lim_{d \rightarrow 0} R_\mu(d)=H(\mu)$, which is essential to show the desired result \footnote{This last result is well-known for finite alphabets, however its extension to countably infinite alphabets is not straightforward due to the discontinuity of the entropy.
-The interested reader may be refer to~\cite{ho_2010b,silva_2012_isit} for further details.}.
+As it is expected, Shannon entropy characterizes the minimum achievable rate for the almost lossless source coding problem formulated in Definition~\ref{def_achievable}.
+In the proof of Theorem \ref{theorem_entropy}, we adopt a result from Ho {\em et al.} \cite{ho_2010} that provides a closed-form expression for the rate-distortion function $R_\mu(d)$ of $\mu$ on $\infty$-alphabet through a tight upper bound on the conditional entropy for a given minimal error probability \cite[Theorem 1]{ho_2010}.
+From this characterization, we show that $\lim_{d \rightarrow 0} R_\mu(d)=H(\mu)$, which is essential to show the result\footnote{Theorem \ref{theorem_entropy} is well-known for finite alphabet stationary memoryless sources, however its extension to countably infinite alphabets is not straightforward due to the discontinuity of the entropy.
+The interested reader may be refer to~\cite{ho_2010b,silva_2012_isit,silva_2018} for further details.}.